Name: Monument to the Detachment in Brezovica Forest (Brezovica Spomen-Park)

-The condition of this memorial complex is fair, but certain elements of it have serious issues of neglect, as they have become significantly damaged by gunfire and vandalism.
-The overall structure of the main 'elm tree' memorial sculpture and concrete platform are reasonably good, with very little defacement or degradation.
-However, the bronze statue in front of the spomenik titled 'Uprising', created by Frano Kršinić, was repeatedly damaged and slowly dismantled from roughly 2008 up to 2014 (Slides 1 & 2) -- the original state of the statue can be seen in Slides 3 & 4.
+The current condition of this memorial complex is fair, but certain of its elements have been seriously damaged, as they have been subject to damage by gunfire and vandalism.
+The overall structure of the main 'Thick Elm' memorial sculpture is decent, yet all of its bronze interior elements are gone.
+Meanwhile, the re-located bronze statue in front of the spomenik complex titled 'Uprising', created by Frano Kršinić, was repeatedly damaged and slowly dismantled from roughly 2008 up to 2014 (Slides 1 & 2) -- the original state of the statue can be seen in Slides 3 & 4.
 Then, during May of 2014, what was left of the sculpture was broken into small pieces and stolen.
 These remains of the sculpture were recovered several months later by police who found the thieves were attempting to sell it for scrap metal.
 Restoration of the memorial is originally slated to begin towards the end of 2016, however, as far as I have been able to determine, no work together the reconstruction of this sculpture has begun.

 Uprising Sculpture - Slideshow

 Photo 6: A view of 2017 ceremonies at the Sisak memorial in Brezovica